 As I cleaned and decorated the house instead of feeling happier, I felt tired and irritable.
 The house was sparkling like the way I wanted and yet I was not glad and wondered what went wrong.

 It was then my 4 year old taught me the biggest lesson.
 When I asked him “Doesn’t the house look pretty?” with all his simplicity and innocence he answered, “ It does!
 But maman I can’t play in the house anymore.
 Papa told me that I might break something or spoil the decorations and that will make you sad.”

 It was at that moment it hit me that while I was trying to make the house perfect, I ended up robbing the house of its sparkle.
 The sparkle which comes from the giggles of the children who live in the house and not the lights.

-My eyes were wet and I knew why, so I set to re-decorate the house and bring the sparkle back.
-And on the way these were the pointers, which my little one taught me, that I kept in mind.
+My eyes were moist and I knew why, so I set to re-decorate the house to bring the sparkle back.
+And on the way learned these zen lessons, which my little one taught me, that bring true joy!

 1. The prettiest rangoli is not the one without flaws but the one, which displays the creativity and love of your child.

 2. Dressing up for Diwali is fun when you don’t worry about the dry cleaning.
 Let your child be free and play without having to worry about his/her new dress.
 Like the ad from Surf Excel proclaims… Daag ache hain!

 3. Best Diwali puja is the one in which children sing their own made up devotional songs.
 These songs have the powers to reach the heaven… they are straight from the innocent, pure hearts.